Golf Club Shafts

 Steel Golf Club Shafts

-Steel golf club shafts are stronger, more durable and generally less expensive than graphite and are made from carbon steel, although stainless steel is sometimes used.
+Steel golf club shafts are stronger, more durable and generally less expensive than graphite.
+They are made from carbon steel, although stainless steel is sometimes used.

-Steel shafts do not experience the torque or lateral twisting found in all graphite shafts and therefore most players would benefit by having steel shafts in their irons.
-They offer more control on shots and have a greater emphasis on accuracy than distance than graphite shafts.
-Steel shafts do require a faster swing speed to generate the same distance as a graphite shaft.
-Steel shafts are recommended for players with normal swing speeds who could use a little extra control in their game.
+Steel shafts do not experience the torque or lateral twisting found in all graphite shafts.
+Therefore, most players would benefit by having steel shafts in their irons.
+They offer more control on shots and have a greater emphasis on accuracy over distance than graphite shafts.
+Also, steel shafts do require a faster swing speed to generate the same distance as a graphite shaft.
+Consequently, steel shafts are recommended for players with normal swing speeds who could use a little extra control in their game.

 Stepped Steel Shafts

-Stepped steel shafts are used to gradually reduce the diameter of the shaft from the wider butt end to the narrower tip end that goes into the hosel of the club head.
+Stepped steel shafts are used to gradually reduce the diameter of the shaft from the wider butt end to the narrower tip.

 A steel strip is rolled into a tube and then mechanically drawn until the diameter and thickness is correct.
-The step pattern is then formed and the walls are made thinner at the tip and thicker at the top to produce the flexibility or kick points.
+The step pattern is then formed and the walls are made thinner at the tip and thicker at the top.
+This produces the flexibility or kick points.
 The shaft is then hardened and straightened and finally chrome plated.
-This advanced manufacturing process offers consistency from shaft to shaft and gives the same stiffness throughout an entire set.
+In addition, this advanced manufacturing process offers consistency from shaft to shaft.
+It also gives the same stiffness throughout an entire set.
 Stepped steel shafts are used in the majority of golf clubs by all the major manufacturers.

 Rifle Steel Shafts